How to link Confluence with an AI knowledge bot: The 2026 guide

 Sound familiar?

 What’s the fix?
 Connecting your Confluence workspace to a conversational AI knowledge bot.
 Imagine your team could just ask a question in plain English and get an instant, accurate answer pulled directly from your docs.
-This guide will walk you through the different ways to make that happen, from using Atlassian's own tools and complex custom builds to simple, ready-made platforms you can set up in less time than it takes to make a coffee.
+This guide will walk you through the different ways to make that happen, from using Atlassian's own tools and custom builds to simple, ready-made platforms you can set up in less time than it takes to make a coffee.

 What is an AI knowledge bot for Confluence?